Leonard Merrick: Life and work

 Merrick was well regarded by other writers of his era.
 In 1918 fifteen writers, including famous authors such as H. G. Wells, J. M. Barrie, G. K. Chesterton and William Dean Howells, collaborated with publisher E. P. Dutton to issue The Works of Leonard Merrick in fifteen volumes, which were published between 1918 and 1922.
 Each volume in the series was selected and prefaced by one of the writers.
 In 2009, a biography was published titled Leonard Merrick: A Forgotten Novelist's Novelist by William Baker and Jeannettes Robert Shumaker, the first comprehensive treatment of Merrick.
 The title is taken in part from a quote by J. M. Barrie who called Merrick a "novelist's novelist."
 William Dean Howells wrote of Merrick "I can think of no recent fictionist of his nation who can quite match with Mr. Merrick in that excellence [of "shapeliness" or form in the novel].
 This will seem great praise, possibly too great, to the few who have a sense of such excellence; but it will probably be without real meaning to most, though our public might well enjoy form if it could once be made to imagine it."

 George Orwell, while describing Merrick as a "good bad writer", rather than a strictly good writer, admitted to a great admiration for his work; he particularly praised Cynthia (which was also a favourite of Chesterton's), the story of a struggling writer and his wife, and The Position of Peggy Harper, with its portrayal of the unromantic side of provincial theatre.
 In Orwell's view, nobody conveyed better than Merrick how dreary and dispiriting an actor's life can be.
 Graham Greene, another admirer, had recruited Orwell to write an introduction to any work by Merrick while Greene was publisher for Eyre & Spottiswoode in 1944.
-Orwell offered to write one for The Position of Peggy Harper, but it wasn't meant to be.
+Orwell offered to write one for The Position of Peggy Harper, but nothing came of this.